stil/gif-endec/README.md

 #gif-endec

-###Introduction
+###What is that?
 gif-endec is a GIF encoder and decoder.
+It allows you to split animated GIFs into separate frames.
+You can also extract frame durations and disposal method (disposal method indicates the way in which the graphic is to be treated after being displayed).

+###Performance
+Thanks to some code optimizations, this library decodes animated GIFs about 2.5x faster than [Sybio/GifFrameExtractor](https://github.com/Sybio/GifFrameExtractor).
+It also optimizes memory usage, allowing you to process decoded frames one after another.
+It doesn't load all frames to memory at once.

 ###Installation
-Install this package with Composer
+Install this package with Composer.
 ```json
 {
     "require": {